J-Dany/Chat/README.md

 ```

 ## Execution
 When you run the application, you have access to a sort of "console".
-In fact, once the app has started, print out ```?```:
+In fact, once the app has started, it prints out ```?```:

 ![that_console](images/that_console.PNG)